thalescomp/coolmovies_mobile/README.md

     flutter pub get
     ```

+4. **Start the App**: You can now launch the app on an emulator or physical device using the following command:

+    ```bash
+    flutter run
+    ```

-4. **Explore the Application**: Open the application on your emulator/device and start exploring the list of movies, log in, and try out all the available features.
+5. **Explore the Application**: Open the application on your emulator/device and start exploring the list of movies, log in, and try out all the available features.